dmonlineuk/dmonlineuk.github.io/_posts/2024-06-29-starting-arch-linux.md

 ### To "Arch", or not to "Arch"

 I have no emotional attachment to software.
 At least I don't believe I do.
 And, for _most_ of the people out there that appear to get all "tribal" about their chosen OS, I do not believe they are emotionally attached either.
-But, how we interact with out computers is an emotional connection.
+But, how we interact with our computers is an emotional connection.

 Am I weird?
 Let me try to explain.